frappe/erpnext/erpnext/docs/user/manual/en/using-erpnext/assignment.md

 ####ToDo List of Assignee

-This transaction will appear in the To-do list of the ser in “Todo” section.
+This transaction will appear in the To-do list of the user in “Todo” section.

 <img class="screenshot" alt="Assign" src="{{docs_base_url}}/assets/img/collaboration-tools/assign-3.png">